sassybunsthebun/SassyBuns/content/tos.md

 The client may post photos and videos of my work.
 Giving credit is greatly appreciated, but not strictly required.

 ### Payments

 I use Vipps and bank transfers for payment.
 I accept payment plans, which will be discussed with each client.
 I will not start your commission or order materials until the final payment has been received.
-You are able to request a full refund before i buy the materials.
-After that you are not able to recieve a refund.
+You are able to request a full refund before I buy the materials.
+After that you are not able to receive a refund.

 In rare circumstances, I may not be able to finish your commission.
 In these cases, you will receive a full refund, even if materials have been ordered.